Rear Dana 35 with ARB Airlocker, 30 spline and ARB Cover

 Install SYE, Motor lift, Belly-up, rear CV shaft, rebuild the NP231

 Finish and install DIY rear bumper and tire carrier (35" spare incoming!)

 Isolate and repaint the Hardtop

 Build in drawers in the trunk (incl. cooler)

 Fight some rust (ice blasting, repainting of everything beneath the car)

 I'll update this thread as soon as I make any changes/progress.
 Hope you like it...

 There are some reasons for the 2" body lift: It (as well as the 3" lift) was already in there when i bought the TJ and both is approved by the german "TÜV" - our governmental vehicle inspection.
 Plus: As far as I understood for the belly up a BL of 1" is needed anyways. - So I left it in there.
 Works fine for me so far.

-"It is in my opinion that owning a jeep must be like raising a rebellious teenager: the more you try and love it and nurture it and get nice things for it, the more it says "screw you!!
-I'm doing drugs and drinking because I hate you!!!"
-And your stuck taking it to the hospital :("
+Owning a jeep is like raising a rebellious teenager: the more you love it and nurture it and buy nice things for it, the more it says, "screw you!
+I'm doing drugs and drinking because I hate you!"